aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-opendocument-text-odt-ott-format/numbering-features-supported-on-opendocument-export/_index.md

 ---
-title: Footnotes an Endnote Features Supported on OpenDocument Export
+title: Numbering Features Supported on OpenDocument Export
+description: "Aspose.Words for .NET allows you to work with numbering features supported when saving to OpenDocument Text format."
 type: docs
 weight: 70
 url: /net/numbering-features-supported-on-opendocument-export/